 Geriatric Veterinary Medicine

 When your pet reaches their senior years, many things begin to change, but the transition can be smooth if you are prepared.
-At Spanish Trail Pet Clinic, we are here to be a part of every stage of your pet’s life, and the senior years are no exception!
+At Spanish Trail Pet Clinic, we offer senior pet care.
+We are here to be a part of every stage of your pet’s life, and the senior years are no exception!
 In fact, they are some of the most important years of your pet’s life.

 We estimate that most pets begin to reach their senior years around the age of seven, although it varies for every pet.
 The best way to determine your pet’s life stage is through diligent medical care, frequent physical examinations, and open communication with our veterinarians.